JujuAdams/Scribble/8.0/fonts.md

 |`smooth`         |boolean |Whether or not to interpolate the output texture.
 Set to `false` for pixel fonts, set to `true` for anti-aliased fonts|
 |`[surfaceSize]`  |integer |Size of the surface to use.
 Defaults to 2048x2048                                  |

 `scribble_bake_shader()` creates a new font using a source font.
-The source font is passed through the given shader, character by character, using the parameters provided.
+The source font is rendered to a surface, then passed through the given shader using whatever uniforms that have been set for that shader.

 &nbsp;